 Undoubtedly, this effects the economy.
 Partnering or teaming with Native American tribes can be beneficial to the few government contractors that have been given the opportunity to team with tribal communities.
 However, more scrutiny should be brought upon the agencies that consistently refuse to award government contracts according to CFR 124.506 (b) and FAR 9.6.

-For help getting to the next level with Native American owned business benefits or with legal concerns regarding 8a government contracts and Native American contracting information, contact one of our government contract attorneys at our Native American contract law firm or call toll free 1866-601-5518.
+For help getting to the next level with Native American 8a certification requirements or with legal concerns regarding 8a government contracts and Native American contracting information, contact one of our government contract attorneys at our Native American contract law firm or call toll free 1866-601-5518.